This story has been updated. It was originally published on April 20, 2020.

 Unfortunately, you’ll need to set up a separate applet for each Twitter user and subreddit you want to follow, so unless you use the Daily Digest feature, you could quickly end up buried in emails.
 The other bad news is that this strategy doesn’t work with platforms such as Facebook and Instagram, which only let you trigger automations based on your own posts.

-My personal choice is Mailbrew (a three-week free trial, then $8 per month).
+My personal choice is Mailbrew (three free weekly newsletters, or upgrade to unlimited for $5 per month).
 The service helps you create daily or weekly digest emails from sources like Twitter and Reddit and can send you a summary of the top tweets in a Twitter list.
 I’ve created a list of all my close friends and Mailbrew emails me every evening with anything they’ve tweeted that day.
 It means I can stay in touch without actually entering the platform.

 Other (more extreme) ideas